-Seeds do not contain alkaloids.
-Genuine Mimosa hostilis Seeds from San Diego.
+Genuine Mimosa hostilis Seeds from Brazil.
 A tropical, fast growing, thorny vine.
 Super fast grower, can grow an inch per day.
-A US best seller, but will not grow outside semi-tropical areas without winter cover.
+A WBTC best seller, but will not grow outside semi-tropical areas without winter cover.
 Phalaris is a good alternative for most of the USA.
 Not suitable as a house plant unless you don't mind thorns or like to clip the little buggers.
 Greenhouse or protect from frost.
 Even slight frost can kill an entire plant.
-Prefers temps above 60F at all times.
+Needs temps above 60F at all times to thrive.
 It prefers a humid environment with temps around 80F.
 Established plants are a bit more frost resistant, but best to cover like any other tropical.
 Roots can get quite large, so not really suitable for containers.

 - Special Germination Instructions:

 Improve germination three to six fold by mimicking the effects of a forest fire.
 Seeds lie dormant for years waiting for a forest fire event.
-Germination is only 15% without scarification, OR, over 90% with proper seed scarification.
+Germination is only 15% without scarification, OR, about 90% with heat treatment.
 So always do the following:

 For best germination, Mimosa seeds need fire scarification.

 Plant in rich, warm soil with a bit of wood ash, keep humidity high (use a humidity dome if needed), and water daily.
 Likes a hot, humid rainforest with filtered light.
 Once sprouted, remove the humidity dome to prevent damping off and mold issues; keep air moving.

-Afternoon shade or filtered light is best.
-A tall trellis or scorched trees may needed for support, but can be pruned into many shapes.
+Afternoon shade or all filtered light is best.
+A tall trellis or scorched trees may needed for support, but it can be pruned into many shapes.

 Vines can grow an inch per day.
 NO FROST!
 Tropical plant with thorns.